Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Introduction

-This gives both physical and mathematical motivations to pose the Boltzmann Equation for semiconductors in curvilinear coordinates for the momentum $\vec{p}(p_1,p_2,p_3) = \hbar \vec{k}(k_1,k_2,k_3)$, to later on choose a particular case of curvilinear coordinates such as $(\varepsilon,\mu,\varphi)$.
+to later on choose a particular case of curvilinear coordinates such as $(\varepsilon,\mu,\varphi)$.
 We will assume in the rest of this paper that our system of curvilinear coordinates for the momentum is orthogonal.
-This happens in particular for the case $(\varepsilon,\mu,\varphi)$ in which $\varepsilon(|\vec{p}|)$ is a monotone increasing function, so this set of coordinates is equivalent to the spherical coordinate representation $(|\vec{p}|,\mu,\varphi)$ for the momentum.
+This happens in particular for the case $(\varepsilon,\mu,\varphi)$ in which $\varepsilon(|\vec{p}|)$ is monotone increasing, so this set of coordinates is equivalent to the spherical coordinate representation $(|\vec{p}|,\mu,\varphi)$.